sdito000/Spotipydataproject/index.md

 <p align="center"><img width="779" alt="Screen Shot 2022-01-14 at 4 19 07 PM" src="https://user-images.githubusercontent.com/91945641/149548971-3420de7e-143f-4200-836b-9bc22bf7c39b.png"></p>

 The top song in our 2019 sample is "Dance Monkey" by Tones and I and the top song in our 2020 sample is "positions" by Ariana Grande.
-These two radar charts look quite different as well.

 ## _**Methodology**_